-Irving Oil to pay $4-million after pleading guilty in Lac-Mégantic disaster
+Irving Oil to pay $4-million after probe into Lac-Mégantic disaster

-Irving Oil has been ordered to pay $4-million after pleading guilty to 34 counts stemming from the 2013 rail disaster in Lac-Mégantic, Que.
+Irving Oil has been ordered to pay $4-million after pleading guilty to 34 counts stemming from the investigation into the 2013 rail disaster in Lac Megantic, Que.

-The offences were committed over eight months, from November 2012 to July 2013 involving transportation of approximately 14,000 rail cars of crude oil for Irving Oil.
+The charges under the Transportation of Dangerous Goods Act result from a joint investigation by Transport Canada and the RCMP that was prompted by the deadly train derailment.

 On July 6, 2013, a train carrying 7.7 million litres of crude oil sped toward the small Quebec town at 104 km/h before derailing, killing 47 people in the resulting fire and explosions.